 3 Ways to Avoid Construction Project Disputes

 The construction industry has a reputation for being competitive and adversarial, which increases the likelihood of disputes of all kinds.
 These disputes are proving to be time-consuming and expensive.
-This is why our Jacksonville construction attorneys like to share some tips for how you can avoid project disputes.
+This is why our Jacksonville construction attorneys would like to share some tips for how you can avoid project disputes.

 Why Disputes Happen